Military history of Thailand

-The military history of Thailand encompasses a thousand years of armed struggle, from wars of independence from the powerful Khmer Empire, through to struggles with her regional rivals of Burma and Vietnam and periods of tense standoff and conflict with the colonial empires of Britain and France.
-Thailand's military history, dominated by her centrality in the south-eastern Asian region, the significance of her far flung and often hostile terrain, and the changing nature of military technology, has had a decisive impact on the evolution of both Thailand and her neighbours as modern nation states.
-In the post-war era, Thailand's military relationship with the United States has seen her play an important role in both the Cold War and the recent War on Terror, whilst her military's involvement in domestic politics has brought frequent international attention.
+The military history of Thailand encompasses over 1300 years of armed struggle, from the establishment of Thai kingdoms to wars of independence from the Khmer Empire, through centuries of wars with the regional rival Burma and periods of tense standoff and conflict with the colonial empires of Britain and France.
+Thailand's military history, dominated by its centrality in the Southeast Asian region, the significance of its far flung and often hostile terrain, and the changing nature of military technology, has had a decisive impact on the evolution of both Thailand and its neighbours as modern nation states.
+In the post-war era, Thailand's military relationship with the United States has seen it play an important role in both the Cold War and the War on Terror, whilst Thai military involvement in domestic politics brought frequent international attention.

+Siamese in the Khmer Empire

+The Tai peoples mass migrated from China (Guangxi) to Mainland Southeast Asia and Northern Thailand between the 8th-10th century.
+They gradually gained influence in the western regions of the Khmer Empire.
+Mercenaries from central and northern Thailand served in the army of the Khmer King Suryavarman II.
+He reigned from 1113 until his death in 1150.
+These mercenaries are evident in a bas-relief sculpture of Angkor Wat.
+They are called the 'Syam Kuk' (ស្យាំកុក៍) in Old Khmer.
+They are depicted marching eastward to battle the Chams of the Champa Kingdom (central and southern Vietnam) in the 12th century.
+They came from Lavo (Lopburi in central Thailand) and Syam (north-central Thailand).
+These were provinces (territory spheres) of the Khmer Empire.

 Sukhothai Period (1238–1350)

+Khmer Empire declines

-The Siamese military state emerged from the disintegration in the 14th century of the once powerful Khmer Empire.
-Once a powerful military state centred on what is today termed Cambodia, the Khmer dominated the region through the use of irregular military led by captains owing personal loyalty to the Khmer warrior kings, and leading conscripted peasants levied during the dry seasons.
+The Siamese military state emerged from the disintegration of the Khmer Empire in the 14th century.
+The Khmer had a powerful military state centred on what is today Cambodia.
+The Khmer dominated much of Mainland Southeast Asia through the use of irregular military led by captains owing personal loyalty to the Khmer warrior kings, and leading conscripted peasants levied during the dry seasons.
 Primarily based around its infantry, the Khmer army was typically reinforced by war elephants and later adopted ballista artillery from China.

 By the end of the period, indigenous revolts amongst Khmer territories in Siam and Vietnam, and external attack from the independent kingdom of Champa, sapped Khmer strength.
 After the sack of the Khmer capital Angkor Wat by Champa forces in 1178–79, Khmer's ability to control its wider territories diminished rapidly.
 The first Siamese kingdom to gain independence, Sukhothai, soon joined to the newly independent Ayutthaya kingdom in 1350.